 See big cats on NAMIBIA'S RED DUNES AND RHINOS SAFARI

-The famed elephant orphanage run by Daphne Sheldrick is an engaging way to interact with and help Africa's threatened elephant population.
+A visit to the famed elephant orphanage founded by the late Daphne Sheldrick in 1977 is an engaging way to interact with and help Africa's threatened elephant population.
 To date, the David Sheldrick Wildlife Trust has successfully hand-raised over 150 infant elephants and has accomplished its long-term conservation priority by effectively reintegrating orphans back into the wild herds of Tsavo, claiming many healthy wild-born calves from former-orphaned elephants raised in their care.
 During a visit to the orphanage, you will meet the keepers and the elephants, and enjoy watching the youngsters' unbridled joy at feeding time.

 Adopt an elephant on KENYA'S PRIVATE RESERVES SAFARI